elpatron68/lc-lcs-upload/README.md

 ## Features
 - Upload a LCS script file to a LANCOM router device
 - Drag and drop via desktop shortcut
-- Define parameters like router adress, username, passwort as comments in the script file or as environment variables.
+- Define parameters like router address, username, passwort as comments in the script file or as environment variables.
     - Usage without any user interaction
     - Batch jobs for many routers
 - Full command line interface